-Following the baseline visit, as with all laboratory analyses returned to the GP practice/specialist renal group under routine care as the same mechanisms will be utilised, blood results (which are normally returned within 1 working day) will be reviewed as soon as practically possible and no later than 72hrs after receipt, and the reports signed by the recruiting physician, or delegate (for example the patients own GP) who will record the results in the CRF including information on whether they are normal, abnormal but not clinically significant, or abnormal AND clinically significant.
+Following the baseline visit, as with all laboratory analyses returned to the GP practice/specialist renal group under routine care as the same mechanisms will be utilised, blood results (which are normally returned within 1 working day) will be reviewed as soon as practically possible and no later than 72hrs after receipt, and the reports signed by the recruiting physician, or delegate (for example the patient's own GP) who will record the results in the CRF including information on whether they are normal, abnormal but not clinically significant, or abnormal AND clinically significant.
 In the latter case the eligibility of the participants will be reviewed.
 The patients' General Practitioner (GP) will be referred to, in order to confirm eligibility, if:

-• BP ≥ 180/110mmHg

-- ACR ≥ 70 mg/mmol: to refer to GP to consider referral to nephrology specialist if patients have not been reviewed by nephrologist in the past 5 years since the diagnosis. - ACR= 30-69 mg/mmol and BP ≥ 140/90 mmHg and NOT on either angiotensin converting enzyme inhibitor (ACEI) or angiotensin receptor blocker (ARB): to refer to GP to consider for ACEI/ARB.
+- BP ≥ 180/110mmHg - ACR ≥ 70 mg/mmol: to refer to GP to consider referral to nephrology specialist if patients have not been reviewed by nephrologist in the past 5 years since the diagnosis. - ACR= 30-69 mg/mmol and BP ≥ 140/90 mmHg and NOT on either angiotensin converting enzyme inhibitor (ACEI) or angiotensin receptor blocker (ARB): to refer to GP to consider for ACEI/ARB.
 Patients will be re-invited to participate in BARACK-D study after they have been on ACEI/ARB for at least 6 weeks. - ACR= 30-69 mg/mmol with haematuria: to refer to GP for review.

-Once eligibility is confirmed, the physician will randomise the patient (by accessing Sortition to obtain the randomisation code), produce the necessary prescription (in some instances through the patients own GP depending on standard practice mechanisms), if applicable, and issue to the patient where necessary, and book an appointment for the patient to return for the next visit after taking spironolactone for 7 days or 7 days following randomisation where assigned to the routine care arm.
+Once eligibility is confirmed, the physician will randomise the patient (by accessing Sortition to obtain the randomisation code), produce the necessary prescription (in some instances through the patient's own GP, depending on standard practice mechanisms), if applicable, and issue to the patient where necessary.
+The physician will also book an appointment for the patient to return for their next visit after taking spironolactone for 7 days where assigned to the treatment arm of the trial, or 7 days following randomisation where assigned to the routine care arm.